Did you know you can actually see Orcas in Western Australia?

-Did you know there is a gnome town prospering in the West Australian bush, just 2 hours south of Perth?
-Gnomesville has their own little gnome schools, gnome buses, gnome community groups and tiny little gnome houses.
-You can even bring new citizens to this gnome town.
+Did you know there is a town of gnomes living in the West Australian bush?
+They have little gnome schools, gnome buses, gnome community groups and tiny little gnome houses.
+You can even bring new citizens to the gnome town.

 Western Australia has a number of pink lakes, caused by a combination of high salinity and salt-loving algae that create that hot pink water.

-One of the greatest wildflower displays in the world happens each year in Western Australia.
-A wave of northerly blooms descends from June onwards, heading south as the weather warms into spring and early summer.
-There are lots of different regions to explore either by tour or self-drive roadtrip.
+One of the greatest wildflower displays in the world happens each year in WA, as a wave of northerly blooms descend from June onwards, heading south as the weather warms into spring and early summer.
+There are lots of different regions to explore either by tour or on a self-drive roadtrip.